 Puerto Rico offers a wide array of incentives for local and foreign companies to establish and grow in the Island.
 We offer an attractive tax structure and economic incentives while strategically balancing the investment of external capital with the creation of local companies promoting the continuous transfer of innovation and technology between them.
 The main incentive acts are:

-Act No. 73 of 2008, known as the Economic Incentives Act for the Development of Puerto Rico (Act No. 73 of 2008), was established to provide the adequate environment and opportunities to continue developing a local industry, offer an attractive tax proposal, attract direct foreign investment and promote economic development and social betterment in Puerto Rico.
+The Economic Incentives Act for the Development of Puerto Rico (Act No. 73 of 2008), was established to provide the adequate environment and opportunities to continue developing a local industry, offer an attractive tax proposal, draw direct external investment and promote economic development in Puerto Rico.
 Some of the benefits that this Act provides are:

-Act No. 20 of 2012, known as the Act to promote the exportation of services, provides attractive tax incentives for companies that establish and expand their export services businesses in the island.
+Export Services Act (Act No. 20 of 2012), known as the Act to Promote the Exportation of Services, provides attractive tax incentives for companies that establish and expand their export services businesses in the island.